How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 The goal is a scalable architecture that a second engineer can inherit, not one only the original developer can explain.

-If you're hiring MVP developers externally, ask before you sign: who owns the architectural decisions, and is the codebase yours on day one?
+If you are hiring MVP developers externally, ask before you sign: who owns the architectural decisions, and is the codebase yours on day one?

-Sprint-based development means you have something working and testable at the end of every two-week cycle — not a reveal at week twelve.
-This matters because direction changes are cheapest before they've been built.
+Sprint-based development means you have something working and testable at the end of every two-week cycle, not a reveal at week twelve.
+Direction changes are cheapest before they have been built.

 Each sprint produces tested, deployable code.
 You review it, feedback feeds the next sprint.
-The final sprint delivers the production-ready MVP — deployed, monitored, ready for real users.
+The final sprint delivers the production-ready MVP, deployed, monitored, and ready for real users.

 Step 6: Launch to a Controlled User Group

 Define your success metric before launch.
 What does "validated" look like?
 A retention rate above X%?
 A conversion from free to paid?
-A support volume below Y?
-If you can't define success before launch, you won't know what the data means after.
+If you cannot define success before launch, you will not know what the data means after.

 Step 7: Measure, Learn, and Decide